 • A pioneer in laparoscopic surgery in the region

-• 15 years working experience in Sweden, Gothenburg University hospital
+• More than 15 years working experience in Sweden, Gothenburg University hospital

 • Works both in Lithuania and Sweden, speaks fluent English and Swedish

 Follow-up after the surgery is essential.
 Nutrition is the most important aspect of follow-up to safely maximize weight loss and prevent weight gain.
-Therefore, our standard package includes 5-year follow-up with the surgeon and dietician.
-Read more about it here.
+Therefore, we offer 5-year follow-up with the surgeon and UK based dietician.
+Deborah is a Registered dietitian and Nutrition Consultant with over 25 years of experience.
+Read more about her here.

-We proudly present our new product - Bariatric IQ mobile app, the first comprehensive and easy-to-use app specially designed to address all issues bariatric patients face before and after surgery.
+We proudly present the product of our clinic – Bariatric IQ mobile app, the first comprehensive and easy-to-use app specially designed to address all issues bariatric patients face before and after surgery.
 It is currently available in 6 languages, has a massive product database, recommendations, motivations, community and many other features.
 Read more

-- Our clinic is one of the biggest surgical centres in the Baltic region.
-We work with patients from various countries, among which Great Britain, Norway, Sweden, Denmark, Germany, Switzerland, etc.
+Our clinic is one of the biggest surgical centres in the Baltic region.
+We work with patients from various countries, among which the UK, Ireland, Norway, Sweden, Denmark, Germany, Switzerland, etc.

 Despite the size of the clinic we provide our patients with personal care and assistance.
 The majority of big public hospitals due to high volume of patients do not have enough resources and medical personnel to pay personal attention to each patient.
 Whereas we are fully focused on providing exceptional care and undivided attention for our patients.